 3. You should be entering all leads into a CRM system which allows you to organize everyone according to whether something was purchased, what was purchased, and when it was purchased.
 This way you can mass email promotional offers and helpful content tailored to each person’s buying behavior or time of the year.
 With a CRM system, you can automate these emails to regularly reach out to all your clients to encourage initial or repeat purchases.

-4. Another benefit of accumulating a large interactive list of people is that you can encourage people to spread the word of your company.
+4. Another benefit of accumulating a large interactive list of people is that you can encourage people to spread the word about your company.
 For example, you can send an email inviting all of them to follow you on Twitter or Instagram, write a positive review on your Yelp page, or refer their family and friends.
-Of course you should provide a small incentive for them to do so, but this give and take is a great way to continue to build the relationship.
+Of course, you should provide a small incentive for them to do so, but this give and take is a great way to continue to build the relationship.

 Following these basic guidelines will allow you to look beyond the individual transaction and use smart marketing techniques and technology to build a movement around your company.
 When quality advertising and savvy marketing are combined, there’s no competing with your brand.
 In the end, it will pay off in in credibility, an ever-growing client base, and repeat purchases.